redhat-nfvpe/base-infra-bootstrap/README.md

 This deployment of the the virtual host has also resulted in the instantiation of our virtual machines for the OpenShift master and minions.
+After `virt-host-setup.yml`, the IP address of your virtual machines will be put into `inventory/vms.local.generated`.

 If all of that has gone well, we should be able to bootstrap the nodes and get them ready for an OpenShift deployment.
 The bootstrap process will setup Docker